Sierra Maria-Los Velez

 About Sierra Maria-Los Velez

-Sierra Maria-Los Velez Natural Park protects a limestone mountain range in northern Almeria province, encompassing approximately 22,562 hectares of high-altitude Mediterranean landscape at the driest extreme of the Betic Cordillera.
-The park includes Sierra Maria reaching 2,045 meters, making it one of the few substantial mountain environments in one of Europe's most arid provinces.
-The contrast between the forested upper slopes and the semi-desert surrounding lowlands creates a dramatic landscape transition unique in southeastern Spain.
+Sierra María-Los Vélez Natural Park protects 22,562 hectares of limestone mountain terrain in northern Almería province, encompassing high-altitude Mediterranean landscape at the driest extreme of the Betic Cordillera.
+[1] The park includes Sierra María reaching 2,045 meters, making it one of the few substantial mountain environments in one of Europe's most arid provinces.
+[2] The contrast between the forested upper slopes and the semi-desert surrounding lowlands creates a dramatic landscape transition unique in southeastern Spain.
+The park was designated in 1987, one of the earliest Natural Parks in Andalusia.

 Wildlife Ecosystems

-Golden eagle, Bonelli's eagle, and eagle owl occupy the mountain cliffs, while the forests support wild boar, genet, and the endangered Iberian ibex that has been reintroduced to the park.
+Golden eagle, Bonelli's eagle, and eagle owl occupy the mountain cliffs, with the park hosting over 100 bird species including 17 species of birds of prey.
+[1] The forests support wild boar, genet, and the Iberian ibex, which has been reintroduced to the park.
 The park's position at the dry extreme of several species' ranges creates interesting biogeographic patterns.
+A subspecies of Apollo butterfly (Parnassius apollo) is endemic to this area.

 Flora Ecosystems

-Black pine and holm oak forests cover the upper slopes—remarkably lush vegetation given the surrounding semi-desert context.
-Below the forest zone, Mediterranean scrubland transitions to semi-arid steppe.
+Black pine (Pinus nigra) and holm oak forests cover the upper slopes—remarkably lush vegetation given the surrounding semi-desert context.
+[1] Below the forest zone, Mediterranean scrubland transitions to semi-arid steppe.
 The summit area supports cushion-plant communities adapted to cold winter conditions.
+The forests exist at their climatic limit, sustained by the altitude-enhanced precipitation the mountain generates—a phenomenon that makes them unusually vulnerable to any degradation.

 Geology